arishhaque/endgame-app/README.md

 yarn build

 ## Gameplay / Controls
-Click the keypad and go!
+Click the keypad and guess the word!